 Empress Sisi did not agree with her on any of this.
 She was especially committed to the Italian and Hungarian parts of the empire.
 She would try to influence Franz Joseph on the politics related to these regions whenever possible.

-Sisi gave birth to four children.
+Emperor Franz and empress Elisabeth had four children together.
 The first two were daughters; Sophie (5 March 1855) and Gisela (15 July 1856).
 Archduchess Sophie immediately took control over the children, taking them away from the care of their mother.
 Sisi should spend all her time doing her duties as the Empress of Austria.

 In 1857 Sisi took both her children on a trip to Hungary, against the advice of both Sophie and the Court physicians since the children were not well.